wikimedia/wikipedia-wikiwidgets-Formicarium/README.md

 Tasks
 -----
-* Add/remove ants
+* Allow to add ants with different rules
-* Grid?
-* Change 'this' for 'Formicarium.whatever' in most contexts?
+* Make the width and height adjustable from the template